RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Zech.md

 <sup>6</sup> But my words and my decrees, which I commanded my servants the prophets, didn’t they overtake your fathers?
 “Then they repented and said, ‘Just as Yahweh of Armies determined to do to us, according to our ways and according to our practices, so he has dealt with us.’ ”

 <sup>7</sup> On the twenty-fourth day of the eleventh month, which is the month Shebat, in the second year of Darius, Yahweh’s word came to the prophet Zechariah the son of Berechiah, the son of Iddo, saying,
-<sup>8</sup> <sup>b</sup>a man riding on a red horse, and he stood among the myrtle trees that were in a ravine; and behind him there were red, brown, and white horses.
+<sup>8</sup> “I had a vision in the night, and behold,<sup>b</sup> a man riding on a red horse, and he stood among the myrtle trees that were in a ravine; and behind him there were red, brown, and white horses.
 <sup>9</sup> Then I asked, ‘My lord, what are these?’ ” The angel who talked with me said to me, “I will show you what these are.”

 <sup>10</sup> The man who stood among the myrtle trees answered, “They are the ones Yahweh has sent to go back and forth through the earth.”